-Breaking up is hard to do, but you can say good-bye with compassion.
-Here’s what to say to end a relationship and how to say it’s over to someone you care about.
+Breaking up is hard, but you can say good-bye with love and grace.
+Here’s what to say to end a relationship, and how to say it’s over to someone you care about.

 What to Say to End a Relationship

 1. Say good-bye in person, face to face.
 I know it’s “ugh”, but your partner deserves a face-to-face good-bye, and maybe even a discussion about why the relationship is over.
 Don’t use email, voicemail, or text messages (or Twitter or Facebook or YouTube) to end a love relationship, even if you’ve only been together a few weeks or months.

 2. Choose the “least worst” time and place.
 Some of the worst times to end relationships are right after family funerals, on New Year’s Eve, at huge public events, and just before birthdays.
 When you’re figuring out how to say a love relationship is over, you’ll never find the best time and place – but you can choose the least worst ones!
 Choose a place that’s private, and allows the other person to react without being embarrassed.
 This will help you know what to say to end a relationship.

 3. Practice saying the words that will end your love relationship.
 Before you meet, rehearse the most important things you want to say – but don’t give a totally “canned” performance.
 Say something like, “I’m sorry to say this, but I just don’t see us going forward together.
 You deserve to be in a wonderful relationship, but I don’t think I’m the one.”
 By the way — if you’re ending the relationship because of physical or emotional infidelity, you might be interested in rebuilding trust after a betrayal.

 4. Talk about the strengths of the relationship, and of your partner.
 When you’re having “the talk”, point out his or her positive traits.
 Share what you liked about your relationship, and what did work.
 This tip for what to say to end a relationship won’t make everything all right in that moment, but your partner will remember it later and perhaps feel a little better.